 “Well, if you won’t release me then I’m your captive,”

-“Darn it Evelyn!
-I wouldn’t have done any of this if you just would have given me a chance to explain,” He stared in my gray eyes as he forcibly breathed through his nostrils.
+“Darn it, Evelyn!
+I wouldn’t have done any of this if you just would have given me a chance to explain,” He stared into my gray eyes as he forcibly breathed through his nostrils.

 “I did, three years ago.
 You made it clear you wanted to be alone, so you’re getting what you wanted,” My cheeks flushed while I inched forward with each word.

 He sighed and released my left arm.
 His freed hand brushed some of my golden brown locks behind my left ear.
 His callus fingers tips glided down my face, cupping my chin.
 “I regret how I handled that day, but there was no other way too.
 If you just let me explain, I think you will understand,”

 Our eyes remained locked, neither of us moving.
 I focused on my breathing, trying to keep it even.
 Each breath I let out fanned across his fan and vice versa.
 I used to dream of being this close to him, my soulmate.
 I dreamed of holding gazes right before I imagined the sweetest taste my lips would ever have.
 His eyes glanced several times at my lips before his face crept closer.
 But those dreams were gone, like so many others.

 I spat in his face.
 He recoiled, yet kept his arm snug to my stomach.
 Shifting my torso, I managed to tuck my legs under me.
 I sprang off the marble tiles and threw myself into him.
 We toppled to the ground in a heap.
 He laid there dazed as I rolled off him.